 10. See City Hall

 Completed in 1894, this building is the world’s largest free-standing masonry building, built from granite, marble, and limestone.
 It was the world’s tallest building when it was completed (until 1908).
 The building is topped with a statue of William Penn, the founder of the city.
 The view from the top is one of the best.
-Tours are available on Saturdays for $8 USD (though they are currently paused due to COVID).
+Tours are available on Saturdays for $16 USD.
+You can also take a tour of the interior and learn about the architecture, history, and art within the building.
+This tour also takes you outside the building to see the 250 sculptures around the grounds.
+These are about two hours long and cost $36.

 11. Visit Franklin Court & Museum